jzheaux/katacoda-scenarios/distributed-authorization/04-bridging-to-a-user.md

 Most of the class in `src/main/java/io/jzheaux/springsecurity/goals/UserRepositoryJwtAuthenticationConverter.java`{{open}} is already completed since it is quite similar to the work you already did in the first scenario with `UserRepositoryUserDetailsService`.

-What remains are to assign the authorities.
+What remains are to assign the authorities and to publish it as a bean.
 However, you've got authorities from the `User` and you've got authorities from the `Jwt`.
 How should these be combined?